-As most moms will tell you, it’s one of the hardest jobs in the world.
+As most moms will tell you, motherhood is one of the hardest jobs in the world.
 It’s also the most rewarding.
 I consider myself to be truly lucky – I have four wonderful boys with my husband, Andy.
 Oh, and I also have a daughter – except she’s not mine.
 But she’s here thanks to one of the coolest – and most difficult – things I’ve ever done in my life.

 As well as being a wife and mom, I run a dance studio and direct a dance team.
 And that’s how I met Chelsea – she started coming to my adult hip-hop dance classes back in 2012.
 She was great and ended up being part of Kalamity, the dance company I direct.
 The more we danced together, the closer we grew.
 We started working out together and before long she was one of my best friends.

 Chelsea and her husband, Steve, had wanted a family for a few years.
 I’d done my best to keep her spirits up and help her through the disappointment when it still wasn’t happening.